Fumohouse/godot-luau-script/docs/src/usage/writing-scripts/class-registration.md

 The `@registerMethod` annotation indicates a method should be accessible to Godot, registered based on its type annotations.

+If there are no type annotations, `Variant` is assumed for all arguments, and the return value is `Variant` if the method returns anything.

 #### `@param <name> [comment]`

 The `@param` annotation indicates a parameter's usage.
 It is not currently used